Extended Producer Responsibility (EPR)

 Submitting packaging and material usage reports through a Producer Responsibility Organisation (PRO).

-Paying fees based on packaging materials and recyclability levels.
+Paying business fees based on packaging materials and recyclability levels.

-Undergoing audits and ensuring adherence to national laws.
+Undergoing new audits and ensuring adherence to national laws.

-A regulatory approach designed to promote sustainable production practices
+A regulatory approach designed to promote the need for new sustainable production practices.

-Reconomy streamlines compliance with tailored EPR solutions that reduce administrative burdens, ensuring efficient and cost-effective adherence to regulations.
+Reconomy streamlines compliance with tailored solutions that reduce administrative burdens, ensuring efficient and cost-effective adherence to new and existing regulations.

 EPR responsibilities vary significantly depending on the size and structure of an organisation.
-Understanding these differences is crucial for ensuring compliance and optimising sustainability strategies.
+Understanding these differences is crucial for optimising sustainability strategies.

 Differentiating responsibilities based on organisation

-Reconomy supports businesses of all sizes by providing scalable compliance solutions tailored to their specific needs.
+Reconomy supports organisations of all sizes by providing scalable compliance solutions tailored to their specific needs.
 Our digital compliance tools streamline reporting processes, ensuring organisations can efficiently meet regulatory requirements.

 Responsibilities of organisations operating as part of a group

-For businesses that are part of a larger corporate structure, EPR responsibilities can vary based on operational setup:
+For organisations that are part of a larger corporate structure, EPR responsibilities can vary based on operational setup:

 Compliance schemes and packaging design

-Our network ensures full compliance with in-country EPR legislation, enabling businesses to fulfil their producer obligations efficiently.
-Instead of managing multiple compliance schemes, businesses can rely on Reconomy for a unified, global approach to EPR compliance.
-Our tech-enabled platforms streamline compliance data collection from different jurisdictions, ensuring full transparency and simplified reporting.
+Our tech-enabled platforms streamline data collection from different jurisdictions, ensuring full transparency and simplified reporting.
 Whether leveraging our in-house PROs or collaborating with trusted schemes, we customise solutions to align with each country’s specific Extended Producer Responsibility requirements.

-EPR compliance can be simplified through third-party compliance schemes, which manage obligations on behalf of businesses.
+Extended Producer Responsibility (EPR) can be simplified through a third-party compliance scheme, which manage obligations on behalf of businesses.

-Through Reconomy’s specialist comply brands we offer comprehensive compliance management services, including:
+Through Reconomy’s specialist comply brands we offer comprehensive compliance and waste management services, including:

 Data collection and reporting – Ensuring timely and accurate submissions.